 From Rough to Flat

-Processing rough lumber entirely by hand connects you directly to the material while developing essential skills.
+Processing rough lumber entirely by hand connects you directly to the material while developing skills you can’t get any other way.
 Begin with winding sticks to identify twist.
-These matched sticks placed at each end of a board reveal any deviation from flat as a visual gap between their top edges.
+These matched sticks placed at each end of a board reveal any deviation from flat as a visible gap between their top edges.

 Remove twist first with a scrub plane or aggressively set jack plane.
 Work diagonally across the grain, removing high spots indicated by the winding sticks.
-Check progress frequently—removing too much creates new problems.
+Check progress frequently — I can’t stress this enough.
+Removing too much material creates new problems that are harder to fix than the original ones.

 Once twist is eliminated, flatten the face using the jointer plane.
 Long, overlapping strokes reference the plane’s sole against previously flattened areas.
-Mark high spots with chalk if helpful, then plane until chalk disappears uniformly.
+Mark high spots with chalk if it helps, then plane until chalk disappears uniformly across the whole surface.

 Thicknessing and Squaring

 Hand tool woodworking rewards patience and practice with results unmatched by any other method.
 Start with quality tools, learn proper techniques, and develop your skills through consistent practice.
-The quiet satisfaction of hand tool work awaits those willing to invest the effort.
+The quiet satisfaction of hand tool work — no ear protection needed, no dust collector roaring — awaits those willing to invest the effort.
+Once you’ve experienced it, you’ll understand why so many of us keep coming back to the hand tool bench.